 Scientific research advances the boundaries of human knowledge, providing the foundation upon which all technological and biomedical breakthroughs are built.
-The engine of discovery at major universities like UCLA are the brilliant, creative and hardworking graduate student researchers.
-These Ph.D. students do virtually all of the hands-on work that fuels both basic discovery and clinical research.
+A major engine of discovery at major universities like UCLA are the brilliant, creative and hardworking graduate student researchers.
+These Ph.D. students do much of the hands-on work that fuels both basic discovery and clinical research.
 Exceptional graduate students are recruited to UCLA from top undergraduate programs across the country, and then choose a lab and faculty mentor based on the best match between the lab’s research focus and their own creative interests.
 Although biomedical research projects are managed and supervised by professors, the productivity, creativity, and discovery often comes from Ph.D. students.

 Funding for graduate students accelerates scientific progress and drives innovation

 Ph.D. students are the driving force behind biomedical advances, and they are rewarded for their efforts.
 Unlike professional degree programs in which students pay tuition for their education, graduate student productivity is so critical to the university’s research mission that tuition plus living expenses are provided to all graduate students in biomedical Ph.D. programs nationally and internationally.
 At UCLA in 2016, these costs approach $45,000 per year for each student.
 Typically these costs are paid through grants directly to individual professors supervising a student’s thesis research from federal agencies such as the National Institutes of Health (NIH).